Shower Waterproofing Methods to Prevent Moisture Damage

 1. Liquid Membranes

 Bathroom waterproofing with liquid membranes is perhaps the easiest and cheapest modern method of waterproofing, which can be applied to any surfaces that come into contact with water or moisture.
 It can be used for both bathroom walls and floors, including horizontal areas exposed to moisture such as shower benches, shelving, half-walls, niches, and especially the shower floor.
 This method entails brushing, rolling, or spraying a liquid membrane onto a substrate in the same way you would apply paint.
-To avoid pinholes or voids, it’s best to apply more than one coat as it will ensure you experience no water penetration if you do it right.
+We recommend that, avoid pinholes or voids, it’s best to apply more than one coat as it will ensure you experience no water penetration if you do it right.
 While this method of shower waterproofing is effective, you will also need to pay attention to the mil thickness, cure times, and mud beds.

-Pro Tips:
+Megasealed Pro Tips:

-• When installing liquid membranes on horizontal surfaces in a shower such as shelves, half walls, and niches, ensure that these surfaces all have a slight pitch to the drain in addition to applying waterproofing.
+- When installing liquid membranes on horizontal surfaces in a shower such as shelves, half walls, and niches, ensure that these surfaces all have a slight pitch to the drain in addition to applying waterproofing.
 These surfaces are extremely susceptible to leakage!

-• We still recommend installing a vapor barrier behind the substrate, especially if you plan on installing a steam generator in the bathroom.
+- We still recommend installing a vapor barrier behind the substrate, especially if you plan on installing a steam generator in the bathroom.

-2. Sheet Membranes.
+2. Sheet Membranes

 When the waterproofing method is bonded to the substrate with a thinset mortar or other adhesive, it’s called a sheet membrane.
 The most common sheet membranes are plastic or elastomeric that have to be bonded to the substrate prior to installing tile.
 Sheet membrane has an advantage over liquid membrane because it’s very easy to see where the membrane is.